 When using your Google Assistant with your Nest Secure alarm system, keep in mind:

 - You can’t disarm using voice commands.

-- When you arm through a Google Assistant-enabled speaker (such as Google Home), the speaker will announce how much time you have left and if there are any security concerns.
+- When you arm through a Google Assistant-enabled speaker (such as Home speaker or display), the speaker will announce how much time you have left and if there are any security concerns.
 Nest Guard will stay silent.

 - If Nest Secure requires a passcode to set the alarm, you won’t be able to arm using a voice command.
 Requiring a passcode isn’t the default setting, but you may have changed this setting in the app.

 - You can’t switch from one security level to another using a voice command.
 Instead, you’ll need to disarm and then re-arm with the security level you want.

 Nest x Yale Lock

 Here are some things you can say to Google Assistant:

 - "Hey Google, is the [location name] door locked?"